adjust/android_sdk/README.md

 </tr>
 </table>

-**Note:** On enabling this feature, third-party sharing gets disabled internally.
-But on re-enabling this feature, third-party sharing status remains unchanged.
-In order to re-enable third-party sharing, one needs to call third-party sharing API explicitly.
+**Note:** By enabling this feature, third-party sharing will be automatically disabled for the users.
+If later during the app lifetime you decide not to mark app as COPPA compliant anymore, third-party sharing **will not be automatically re-enabled**.
+Instead, next to not marking your app as COPPA compliant anymore, you will need to explicitly re-enable third-party sharing in case you want to do that.

-### <a id="af-playstore-kids-app"></a>Playstore Kids App
+### <a id="af-play-store-kids-apps"></a>Play Store Kids Apps

-The default behaviour of the Adjust SDK is Playstore Kids App disabled.
-You can enable this in your config instance:
+By default Adjust SDK doesn't mark app as Play Store Kids App.
+In order to mark your app as the app which is targetting kids in Play Store, make sure to call `setPlayStoreKidsAppEnabled` method of `AdjustConfig` instance with boolean parameter `true`:

 <table>
 <tr>